 Helpful Tip

 Surf your local Buy Nothing group to see if anyone is giving away free maternity clothes in your size, in the “correct” season for when you’ll start showing and needing maternity-wear.
-There’s also Poshmark for great second-hand (and sometimes new or new-with-tags) finds.
+There’s also ways to get a great deal on Poshmark clothing if you read my tips!

 Begin your due date countdown with an app